 The Petrified Forest National Park sits just across the New Mexico / Arizona border on Interstate 40.

 Although its most promoted attractions are the colorful fossilized remnants of petrified wood, I enjoy the dramatic badlands scenery even more.
 These dramatically colorful landscapes may not rival Arizona’s Grand Canyon in scale but certainly matches it in color, diversity, and texture.
 Off-the-beaten-path hikes offer an up-close and personal immersion into these fascinating vistas.

-To really enjoy the Petrified Forest National Park, you need to drive through it at a leisurely pace, taking advantage of the scenic pull-outs for viewing various features of the landscape.
+Drive through the Petrified Forest National Park at a leisurely pace, taking advantage of the scenic pull-outs for viewing various features of the landscape.
 To get the best views, it is better to see it early in the morning or in the late afternoon when the natural light is most flattering.
 Midday light tends to be very harsh, bleaching colors and details, and will yield poor photos.

-Petrified Forest National Park has recently added exciting new hikes that allow you to see the varied features of this attraction more fully.
+Petrified Forest National Park offers special tours and events that allow you to enjoy the varied features of this attraction more fully.
 Be sure to explore their website for an updated list of things to do.